justmarkham/DAT8/README.md

     * K-means: [documentation](http://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html), [visualization 1](http://tech.nitoyon.com/en/blog/2013/11/07/k-means/), [visualization 2](http://www.naftaliharris.com/blog/visualizing-k-means-clustering/)
     * DBSCAN: [documentation](http://scikit-learn.org/stable/modules/generated/sklearn.cluster.DBSCAN.html), [visualization](http://www.naftaliharris.com/blog/visualizing-dbscan-clustering/)

+**Homework:**
+* Reread [Understanding the Bias-Variance Tradeoff](http://scott.fortmann-roe.com/docs/BiasVariance.html).
+(The "answers" to the [guiding questions](homework/09_bias_variance.md) have been posted and may be helpful to you.)
+* **Optional:** Watch these two excellent (and related) videos from Caltech's Learning From Data course: [bias-variance tradeoff](http://work.caltech.edu/library/081.html) (15 minutes) and [regularization](http://work.caltech.edu/library/121.html) (8 minutes).

 **scikit-learn Resources:**
 * This is a longer example of [feature scaling](https://github.com/rasbt/pattern_classification/blob/master/preprocessing/about_standardization_normalization.ipynb) in scikit-learn, with additional discussion of the types of scaling you can use.
-* [Practical Data Science in Python](http://radimrehurek.com/data_science_python/) is a long and well-written notebook that includes scikit-learn pipelining, plotting a learning curve, and pickling a model.
+* [Practical Data Science in Python](http://radimrehurek.com/data_science_python/) is a long and well-written notebook that uses a few advanced scikit-learn features: pipelining, plotting a learning curve, and pickling a model.
 * To learn how to use [GridSearchCV and RandomizedSearchCV](http://scikit-learn.org/stable/modules/grid_search.html) for parameter tuning, watch [How to find the best model parameters in scikit-learn](https://www.youtube.com/watch?v=Gol_qOgRqfA) (28 minutes) or read the [associated notebook](https://github.com/justmarkham/scikit-learn-videos/blob/master/08_grid_search.ipynb).
 * Sebastian Raschka has a number of excellent resources for scikit-learn users, including a repository of [tutorials and examples](https://github.com/rasbt/pattern_classification), a library of machine learning [tools and extensions](http://rasbt.github.io/mlxtend/), a new [book](https://github.com/rasbt/python-machine-learning-book), and a semi-active [blog](http://sebastianraschka.com/blog/).
-* scikit-learn has an incredibly active [mailing list](https://www.mail-archive.com/scikit-learn-general@lists.sourceforge.net/index.html) that is often much more useful than Stack Overflow for researching a particular function.
+* scikit-learn has an incredibly active [mailing list](https://www.mail-archive.com/scikit-learn-general@lists.sourceforge.net/index.html) that is often much more useful than Stack Overflow for researching functions and asking questions.
-* If you forget how to use a particular function in scikit-learn, don't forget that this repository is fully searchable!
+* If you forget how to use a particular scikit-learn function that we have used in class, don't forget that this repository is fully searchable!

 **Clustering Resources:**
 * For a very thorough introduction to clustering, read chapter 8 (69 pages) of [Introduction to Data Mining](http://www-users.cs.umn.edu/~kumar/dmbook/index.php) (available as a free download), or browse through the chapter 8 slides.